QuantEcon/lecture-source-py/source/rst/rosen_schooling_model.rst

 -  the wage rate of engineers, :math:`w_t`

-It takes k periods of schooling to become an engineer
+It takes k periods of schooling to become an engineer.

 The model consists of the following equations: